-Faculty can be aware of what language might offend people (such as “colored” or “Oriental”).
+Faculty can be aware of what language might offend people (such as “colored” or “Oriental” or "lady" or "girl").
 It is clear that the way one uses a term that refers to a group of people matters; for example, using "gay," "retarded," or "lame" as an insult is quite different from using them as factual descriptors.

-Faculty can be careful to avoid language that suggests they are making assumptions (such as implying that nurses are female, engineers are male, mothers don't work, everyone celebrates Christmas).
+Faculty can be careful to avoid language that suggests they are making assumptions (such as implying that nurses are female, engineers are male, mothers don't work, everyone celebrates Christmas, that people with disabilities are courageous or victims).
 They can avoid referring to a person's race, ethnicity, or sex, etc. when it is irrelevant to the matter at hand.